High Harmonic Generation by Bright Squeezed Vacuum: Methods

 Figure~\ref{fig_setup}(b) displays the photon-number distribution of BSV measured with a fast InGaAs photodiode (Thorlabs PDA20C2) without spatial or spectral filtering.
 The data are well fitted with a theoretical single-mode distribution \cite{Spasibko2017} (black line), with the mean number of photons per pulse $2\cdot10^{12}$ (dashed vertical line), confirming that the BSV is single-mode.
 The distribution stretches up to photon numbers of $2\cdot10^{13}$, corresponding to pulse energies of 9 $\mu$J.

-For HHG, either the BSV or the coherent radiation is focused into a 30 $\mu$m spot (at $1/e^2$) on the sample with a silver off-axis parabolic mirror (Edmund Optics, $f=25.4$ mm) for driving HHG.
+For HHG, either the BSV or the coherent-state radiation is focused into a 30 $\mu$m spot (diameter at $1/e^2$) on the sample with a silver off-axis parabolic mirror (Edmund Optics, $f=25.4$ mm) in order to drive HHG.
 The spot size has been determined from a knife-edge measurement for both sources.
-We use two samples: an x-cut 6 $\mu$m Mg:LiNbO$_3$ crystal on a $1$ mm fused silica substrate and a 1 $\mu$m amorphous silicon layer on a $1$ mm fused silica substrate.
+We use two samples: an x-cut 6 $\mu$m Mg:LiNbO$_3$ crystal on a $1$ mm fused silica substrate and a 1 $\mu$m a-Si layer on a $1$ mm fused silica substrate.
 We mount the samples so that the substrate faces the pump pulses.
-Because fused silica possesses a significantly higher bandgap, it does not contribute to the outcome of the HHG measurement.
-Both the harmonics and the input light are collimated by a UV-enhanced aluminum off-axis parabolic mirror (Thorlabs MPD119-F01, $f=25.4$ mm) and sent to a MgF$_2$ prism.
+Because fused silica has a significantly higher bandgap, it does not contribute to the outcome of the HHG measurement.
+After the samples, the harmonics and the pump light are collimated by a UV-enhanced aluminum off-axis parabolic mirror (Thorlabs MPD119-F01, $f=25.4$ mm) and sent to a MgF$_2$ prism.
 After this, the harmonics are focused by a UV-enhanced aluminum spherical mirror (Thorlabs CM254-250-F01) to different positions.

 We detect the 4th--7th harmonics by a fast UV-enhanced silicon avalanche photodiode (Thorlabs APD440A2) separately by rotating the spherical mirror within a range of 1°.
-Additionally, we place bandpass filters for the 4th harmonic (Thorlabs FBH400-40), the 5th harmonic (Edmund Optics 12094, BP325/50) and the 6th harmonic (Edmund Optics 39313, BP266/10), and also an iris (1 mm opening) in front of the detector to reduce the contribution of scattered light.
-We acquire 200,000 single-shot records of input coherent light or BSV pulses and each harmonic synchronously.
+Additionally, we place bandpass filters for the 4th harmonic (Thorlabs FBH400-40), the 5th harmonic (Edmund Optics 12094, BP325/50) and the 6th harmonic (Edmund Optics 39313, BP266/10), and also an iris (1 mm opening) in front of the detector to reduce the contribution of the scattered light.
+We acquire 200,000 single-shot records of driver pulses (classical or BSV) and each harmonic synchronously.